In Exercises 53 and 54, find the mean and standard deviation of t... | Channels for Pearson+

 1

-Step 2: Recall the properties of the sampling distribution of sample means.
-The mean of the sampling distribution (μ_x̄) is equal to the population mean (μ).
-Therefore, μ_x̄ = μ = 151.88.

-Step 3: Calculate the standard deviation of the sampling distribution of sample means, also known as the standard error (SE).
-The formula for the standard error is: .
-Substituting the values, .
+Step 3: Simplify the expression for the standard deviation of the sampling distribution.
+Calculate the square root of the sample size (√n) and divide the population standard deviation (σ) by this value.

-Step 4: Sketch the graph of the sampling distribution.
-Since the population distribution is normal, the sampling distribution of sample means will also be normal.
-The graph will be a bell-shaped curve centered at the mean (151.88) with a spread determined by the standard error calculated in Step 3.
+Step 4: The mean of the sampling distribution (μₓ̄) is the same as the population mean, so μₓ̄ = 199.6.
+The standard deviation of the sampling distribution (σₓ̄) is the value obtained in Step 3.

-Step 5: Summarize the results.
-The mean of the sampling distribution is 151.88, and the standard deviation (standard error) is calculated using the formula in Step 3.
-The graph is a normal distribution centered at 151.88 with the calculated standard error as its spread.
+Step 5: To sketch the graph of the sampling distribution, draw a normal distribution curve centered at the mean (199.6) with the standard deviation (σₓ̄) calculated in Step 3.
+Label the x-axis with values around the mean, spaced by increments of the standard deviation.

 Verified video answer for a similar problem: